 Shift the peak load

-Solar forecasts help increase the demand when variable generation production is high.
-Solar production is at its peak at midday, when the sun is at its highest.
+Power forecasts help increase the demand when variable generation production is high.
+For instance, solar production is at its peak at midday, when the sun is at its highest.
 However, demand is at its peak around 7pm.
-Thanks to solar forecasting, self-consumption and the use of storage are optimised, thus helping shift the peak load.
+Thanks to power forecasting, self-consumption and the use of storage are optimised, thus helping shift the peak load.